cds-astro/tutorials/README.md

 [![astropy](https://custom-icon-badges.demolab.com/badge/units%20%7C%20coordinates%20%7C%20io-gray.svg?logo=astropy)](https://github.com/astropy/astropy "https://github.com/astropy/astropy")
 [![astroquery](https://img.shields.io/badge/astroquery-gray.svg)](https://github.com/astropy/astroquery "https://github.com/astropy/astroquery")

-We will first explore Multi-Order Coverage (MOC) data structure manipultation, then we will see how astroplan and Space-Time Multi Order Coverage (STMOC) can be combined to plan observation according to a MOC.
-The final step is a concrete example illustrating how STMOCs can be built in a few seconds to plan observations from three ground observatories, with the aim to cover of the sky localisation produced after detection of a gravitational wave.
+We will first explore Multi-Order Coverage (MOC) data structure manipulation, then we will see how astroplan and Space-Time Multi Order Coverage (STMOC) can be combined to plan observation according to a MOC.
+The final step is a concrete example illustrating how STMOCs can be built in a few seconds to plan observations from three ground observatories, with the aim to cover of the sky localization produced after detection of a gravitational wave.

 ## Additional tutorials used in past conferences and schools